A quality Newbury Hotel in stunning grounds with character rooms and lodges.

 Donnington Grove is a fascinating chapter from a bygone era of English decadence.
 The original owner was James Pettit Andrews (1737-1797), a noted British Historian and translator whose major work was “A History of Great Britain”.
 It was Andrews who had Donnington Grove designed and built by John Chute in 1763, in the “Strawberry Hill Gothic” style of his friend Horace Walpole.
 Walpole was the aristocrat who penned gothic novel “The Castle of Otranto”, a suitably dark and dramatic forerunner to genre classics such as Dracula and Frankenstein.

 The project was no Travel Lodge.
 With ornate battlements, pillars and statues it was expensive both to build and maintain.
 After Andrews departure in 1783, subsequent owner William Brummell had even grander designs - eventually expanding the estate to some 850 acres (and he didn’t even play golf).
-The house became the childhood home of his son, Edwardian style icon “Beau” Brummell (1778-1840), the man who revolutionised fashion and is credited with introducing the suit and neck tie to menswear.
+The house became the childhood home of his son, Regency style icon “Beau” Brummell (1778-1840), the man who revolutionised fashion and is credited with introducing the suit and neck tie to menswear.

 Decadence and Wartime: Later Years